Skip to content

 async nuxtServerInit(store, context) {

-// Who executes this code?
+// who executes this code?

-console.log('nuxtServerInit, client=', process.client, 'server=', process.server)
+console.log('nuxtServerInit, client=', process.client, 'serveur=', process.server)

-// waiting for a promise to resolve
+// waiting for a promise to be fulfilled

 await new Promise(function(resolve, reject) {

-// we normally have an asynchronous function here
+// this is normally an asynchronous function

 setTimeout(() => {